17 ways to landscape on the cheap

 Hire yourself: The best way to save money in landscaping is to do as much work as possible yourself.
 A 3-gallon bush may cost $20, but the price skyrockets to $30 or $40 when it's planted by a landscaping professional.
 A $3-to-$4 perennial will cost about $12 installed.

 Know when to hire the pros: There are times when it makes sense to hire a pro.
 Beverly Katz of Exterior Designs in New Orleans suggests hiring help for jobs that take more muscle or design skill than you have, such as creating hardscapes, while you take on more manageable tasks such as planting small shrubs and perennials.
 (You can find landscape architects at the American Society of Landscape Architects Web site and certified landscape designers at the Association of Professional Landscape Designers Web site.)

-When using pros, try to get a package deal: Check out nurseries that offer landscaping services.
+When using pros, try to get a packaged deal: Check out nurseries that offer landscaping services.
 Many will offer discounts on plant material to their landscaping customers.
-Classic Nursery and Landscape Co. in Redmond, Wash., for example, offers a 20% discount on all plant material for one year to clients.
+Classic Nursery and Landscape Company in Redmond, Wash., for example, offers a 20% discount on all plant material for one year to their clients.